syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ConditionalStyling.md

 ---
 layout: post
-title: Conditional Styling in SfDataGrid | Syncfusion
+title: Conditional Styling in WinForms DataGrid | Syncfusion
 description: This section explains about the Conditional Styling in SfDataGrid.
 platform: windowsforms
 control: SfDataGrid